petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Flexible scale sets

-If you create generalized custom images and use cloud-init for provisioning, but the VM doesn’t build correctly, you’ll need to troubleshoot the image.
+If you create generalized custom images and use cloud-init for provisioning, the VM might not build correctly.
+In that case, troubleshoot the image to find the issue.
-Start by checking whether the provisioning steps in cloud-init are causing the issue.

 Some examples, of issues with provisioning: